 Overweight or obesity.

 Alcohol.
 The risk rises for anyone drinking more than one ounce of pure alcohol a day.
 This means an average of more than two drinks a day for men and one drink per day for women.

 Sensitivity to sodium (salt).
-In some people, eating too much sodium leads to hypertension.
+In some people, eating too much sodium leads to high blood pressue.

 Type 2 diabetes, gout, or kidney disease.

 Pregnancy.
-Some women who do not have hypertension develop it during pregnancy.
+Some women who do not have high blood pressure develop it during pregnancy.

 Taking certain medications or herbal supplements.
 Certain medications and herbal supplements can raise blood pressure in some people.
 Common ones include steroids, ibuprofen, oral contraceptives, antidepressants, nasal decongestants and other cold remedies, and diet pills.

-At one time, researchers thought that certain genetic and biological differences accounted for the greater hypertension risk in African-Americans.
+At one time, researchers thought that certain genetic and biological differences accounted for the greater high blood pressure risk in African-Americans.
 Studies have not confirmed this, however.
 Experts are now investigating how socioeconomic disadvantages, diet, exercise, and other lifestyle factors may compound the genetic and biological risks.

 African-Americans appear to be more sensitive than people of other ethnic backgrounds to the effects of salt on blood pressure.
 They also have blood vessels that react more strongly to stimulation.

 More African-Americans also are overweight or obese.
 According to the Centers for Disease Control and Prevention (CDC), more than half of non-Hispanic black women age 20 and older are obese, compared to about one-third of non-Hispanic whites.